4 Apr 2021 HYN Himalayan Yoga Academy

 - Lower the head and other parts of the body slowly; in particular, raised heels should be lowered slowly.

-- Apply the rules of Timing , duration, repeatation
+- Apply the rules of Timing, duration, and repetition.

-- The breathing should be controlled.
-The benefits of asanas increase if the specific pranayama to the yoga type is performed.
+- Control your breathing.
+The benefits of asanas increase when you perform the specific pranayama suited to the yoga type.

 - Some claim that asanas, especially inverted poses, are to be avoided during menstruation.